Selenium deficiency refers to not having enough selenium in your system. Symptoms may include fatigue, muscle weakness, and infertility, among others.

 Selenium is an important mineral.
-It’s necessary for many processes, such as:
+It’s

 - thyroid hormone metabolism